CWDG/Functional-JavaScript-Talk/README.md

-# An Introduction to Functional JavaScript with Clojure
+# An Introduction to Functional JavaScript

 Just go [look at the slides](http://cwdg.github.com/Functional-JavaScript-Talk).